Home → Labor Laws →Maine Laws Governing the Employment of Minors

 The primary beneficiary test is a flexible test and no single factor is determinative.
 Whether an intern or student is an employee necessarily depends on the unique circumstances of each case.
 Minimum age and prohibited occupation coverage apply whether or not it is an employment situation.

-Before employing minors, the business should familiarize itself with the benefits and responsibilities for employing them and do a self-evaluation of whether the workplace can identify what duties minors can and cannot perform and restrict the duties appropriately.
+Before employing minors, the business should familiarize itself with their legal obligations and do a self-evaluation to identify what duties minors can and cannot perform and assign the duties appropriately.
 Things to consider:

 Employers should familiarize the minors, staff and managers with the hourly and duty restrictions once minors are invited into the workplace.
 Ideally everyone in the workplace should take part to ensure the minor is not exposed to restricted work, environments or situations and can call attention to any issues.

 Employers should have a process for introducing safety in their workplace when onboarding all workers or introducing them to new duties or environments but especially for youth workers.
-Keep in mind that not only are youth workers new to your work environment but new to all work environments which introduce new challenges to anyone only exposed to schools and home.
-Introduce the youth worker to what is potentially unsafe in the workplace and what to do should they identify an unsafe situation.
-At school they would notify a teacher--at home, a parent--who should they notify in the workplace?
-What is the evacuation and shelter-in-place plans?
-Are there hazardous materials (cleaning solutions) and bloodborne pathogen (vomit, blood) exposures the minor should be trained in handling or avoiding?
-Any hazardous equipment they will be around like compactors that have a lockout/tagout danger?
-As with any employee, OSHA requires the employer train in hazards in the workplace and this is particularly important for young workers.
+Not only are youth workers new to this work environment but they are new to all work environments, which introduces new challenges.
+Employers should introduce the youth worker to what is potentially unsafe in the workplace and what to do should they identify an unsafe situation.
+As with any employee, OSHA requires the employer train in hazards in the workplace and this is particularly true of young workers.

-In a workplace with a mix of minors and non-minors, it might be beneficial to have a way of identifying which workers are minors to reduce the likelihood of working beyond restricted hours or being assigned a hazardous duty.
+In a workplace with a mix of minors and non-minors, employers should have a way of identifying which workers are minors so they do not work after allowable hours and are not assigned hazardous duties.
 This might involve a badge color or symbol or a colored apron or hat.
 Effective self-checks for workers with such identifiers outside allowable hours are then more effective.

-On the work permit application, encourage employers and superintendent offices to detail fully and accurately the industry and duties the minor will perform in the workplace.
-The Bureau will review and deny work permit applications that have vague or incomplete information.
-Alternately businesses can call ahead to (207) 623-7900 or (207) 623-7930 and ask about specific work in their establishment that might be allowed for a minor to perform.
+On the work permit application, employers and superintendent offices should detail fully and accurately the industry and duties the minor will perform in the workplace.
+The Bureau will review and query should the description be impermissible, suspect, or incomplete.
+Alternatively, businesses can call ahead to (207) 623-7900 or (207) 623-7930 and ask about specific work in their establishment that might be allowed for a minor to perform.

 In most instances, an employment relationship exists when a person is allowed to perform work.
 (Maine labor law defines ‘employ’ as ‘to suffer or permit to work.’)
 Where there is an employment relationship, the employer falls under several State and Federal laws, including minimum wage, workers’ compensation, unemployment taxes, and payroll deductions for State and Federal taxes.